Carrots & Cookies

 Why You'll Love This Recipe

-• Quick and easy recipe.
-Just blend all of the ingredients together in a high-speed blender until a thick and creamy consistency is reached.
+• Quick and Easy Just blend all of the ingredients together in a high-speed blender until a thick and creamy consistency is reached.
 Then, top with your favorite toppings and enjoy!

 • Simple ingredients.
 Blue spirulina, frozen fruit, and yogurt.
 That's it!

 • No added sugar.
 Naturally sweetened with fruit.
-You don't even need to add honey or maple syrup.
+There is no need to add honey or maple syrup.

-• High in Fiber and Protein In fact, this smoothie bowl contains 13 grams of protein per serving.
-See, protein powder isn't the only way to add protein to smoothie bowls! 🤩
+• High in Protein This smoothie bowl contains 13 grams of protein per serving.

 Dietitian Tip